-- 1. Corrective Action Plan means a written plan, which includes the detailed description of actions to be taken to correct non-compliance with State-SLS requirements, regulations, and direction from the Department, and includes the date by which each action shall be completed and the individuals responsible for implementing the action. - 2.
+1. Corrective Action Plan means a written plan, which includes the detailed description of actions to be taken to correct non-compliance with State-SLS requirements, regulations, and direction from

+- the Department, and includes the date by which each action shall be completed and the individuals responsible for implementing the action. - 2.
 Community Resource means services and supports that a Member may receive from a variety of programs and funding sources beyond Natural Supports or Medicaid.
 This may include, but is not limited to, services provided through private insurance, non-profit services and other government programs. - 3.
-Natural Supports means an informal relationship that provides assistance and occurs in the Member's everyday life including, but not limited to, community supports and relationships with Family Members, friends, co-workers, neighbors and acquaintances

-- 4. Performance and Quality Review means a review conducted by the Department or its Contractor at any time to include a review of required Case Management services performed by the Case Management Agency to ensure quality and compliance with all statutory and regulatory requirements - 5.
+Natural Supports means an informal relationship that provides assistance and occurs in the Member's everyday life including, but not limited to, community supports and relationships with Family Members, friends, co-workers, neighbors and acquaintances - 4.
+Performance and Quality Review means a review conducted by the Department or its Contractor at any time to include a review of required Case Management services performed by the Case Management Agency to ensure quality and compliance with all statutory and regulatory requirements - 5.
 State Fiscal Year means a 12-month period beginning on July 1 of each year and ending June 30 of the following calendar year.
+If a single calendar year follows the term, then it means the State Fiscal Year ending in the calendar year.